TykTechnologies/tyk-docs-hugo/tyk-docs/content/tyk-stack/tyk-pump/tyk-pump-configuration/moesif.md

 ### 4. Restart Tyk Pump to pickup the Moesif config

-Once your config changes are done, you need to restart your Tyk Pump and Tyk Gateway instances (if you've modified tyk.env).
+Once your config changes are done, you need to restart your Tyk Pump and Tyk Gateway instances (if you've modified Tyk gateway config).
 If you are running Tyk Pump in Docker:

 `$ docker restart tyk-pump`